cchdo/exchange/docs/ctd.rst

 NUMBER_HEADERS
 ^^^^^^^^^^^^^^

-The ``NUMBER_HEADERS`` paramter is an integer describing how many lines the headers will be before the paramter and unit lines.
+The ``NUMBER_HEADERS`` parameter is an integer describing how many lines the headers will be before the parameter and unit lines.
 The value of ``NUMBER_HEADERS`` includes itself it is REQUIRED and MUST be the first line after any :ref:`comment line(s)`.

 .. warning::